Albuquerque Academy: Facilities

 The school sits on an approximately 312-acre (1.5 km2) gated campus in the northeastern part of the city.
 It is divided into two campuses, the West Campus and the East Campus.
 The two campuses are separated by about a quarter of a mile, with the library, science building, and athletic fields in between.
-The school buildings conform to a consistent Mediterranean-influenced architectural style, which incorporates brick buildings, arches, and tile roofs.

 West Campus

 The West Campus consists of eight buildings, including sixth- and seventh-grade classroom buildings, an administration building, a dining hall, and a gymnasium.
 In addition, the Visual Arts building and Natatorium are on the West Campus.
 All of the buildings except the Natatorium were designed by Robert McCabe of Flatow, Moore, Bryan, and Associates, and opened in 1984.
 The Natatorium was added to the West Campus Gymnasium in 1997.

 Simms Library

-The Dr. Albert G. Simms II and Barbara Young Simms Library (almost always shortened to "Simms Library") is the Academy's most iconic building, housing the school's collection of more than 140,000 books, periodicals, videos, and recordings.
-It has two wings that open onto a central lobby, with the fiction/nonfiction section housed in the larger north wing and reference materials in the east wing.
+The Dr. Albert G. Simms II and Barbara Young Simms Library holds the school's collection of more than 140,000 books, periodicals, videos, and recordings.
 The library was designed by Alexander "Sandy" Howe of the Boston firm of Shepley, Bulfinch, Richardson and Abbott and opened in 1991 along with the Science Building.
 The Library spire is the highest point on campus.
-The Head of School’s office is also located in the library.
+The Head of School's office, Admission office, and Common Grounds Cafe are also located in the library.